Trees and Traditions

-Traditional Christmas Greeting: Merry Christmas (English), Joyeux Noel (French)
+Merry Christmas (English), Joyeux Noël (French)

-Traditional Christmas Greeting: Feliz Navidad (Spanish), Navidadwan Tabig tugagunrrigay (Guambiano), Mamaka wejejerãka (Retvara)
+Feliz Navidad (Spanish), Navidadwan Tabig tugagunrrigay (Guambiano), Mamaka wejejerãka (Retvara)

 The Colombian holiday season begins with Immaculate Conception Day on December 8, and ends with Three Kings day on January 6.
 On December 14, families begin to construct lavish nativity scenes.
 Baby Jesus is not placed in the manger until Christmas Eve.
-Following Midnight Mass, families gather to enjoy a Christmas Eve feast.
+Following midnight mass, families gather to enjoy a Christmas Eve feast.
 Gifts are given by baby Jesus (sweets or small toys left under children's beds) though Santa has become popular in recent years.

 On St. Nicholas Eve (December 5), children leave out freshly polished boots; good children's boots are filled with treats.
 Many Croatians abstain from meat on Christmas Eve (Badnjak) and enjoy an array of sumptuous fish dishes.
 St. Lucia Day is celebrated on December 13.
 The female head of household plants wheat grains in a dish.
 By Christmas Eve, the grain has sprouted and is tied with ribbon of red, white and blue (colors of the Croatian flag).

 St. Nicholas Eve is celebrated December 5, when the saint, accompanied by a good and bad angel, visits children, bringing gifts to those who have behaved well.
-On Christmas Eve, families gather to enjoy a feast featuring baked carp and kuba (a barley, mushroom, onion casserole).
+On Christmas Eve, families gather to enjoy a feast featuring baked carp and kuba (a barley, mushroom and onion casserole).
 Many Czechs fast the 24 hours before Christmas Eve.
 Those who abide by the fast may be lucky and witness a magical golden pig "dancing" on the wall!

 Four weeks before Christmas, Advent begins.
 A wreath crown is decorated with four candles, one lit during each of the four Sundays before Christmas.
 On Christmas Eve, a traditional Danish feast includes roast goose and rice pudding in which an almond is hidden.
 The person who finds the almond receives a gift.

-During the Pase del Nino Viajero (festival of the traveling infant child) held in Cuenca, Ecuador on December 24, costumed children parade through town with floats, animals and music.
+During the Pase del Niño Viajero (festival of the traveling infant child) held in Cuenca, Ecuador on December 24, costumed children parade through town with floats, animals and music.
 Children also bring gifts of fruit to their neighborhood's nativity scene, offerings to the Christ child.

 In the weeks leading up to Christmas, many Egyptians will eliminate all animal products from their diets.
 Trees and homes are decorated with lights.
 Brand new outfits are worn to Christmas Eve church services where qurban is given.
-This special Christmas bread is decorated with a cross, surrounded by 12 dots representing the Apostles.
+This special bread is decorated with a cross, surrounded by 12 dots representing the apostles.